DamonOehlman/rtc.io-guidebook/manuscript/04-DataChannels.md

-# Using Data Channels for P2P Data Transfer
+# Using WebRTC Data Channels

-To be completed.